 The recent taxes should be included in each property listing.

 Yes absolutely, please do.
 Some land you can drive right up to and others need some tenacity and ingenuity.
 With GPS coordinates and a modern phone or some research on the internet ahead of time you should be able to go look and see the land for yourself.
 You don’t need to ask me, just go.
 Lots of buyers call me from the land and buy it during their tour.
-I recently found a good app called “Easy GPS” it allows you to drop see your exact coordinates so you can walk the property lines.
+You can visit this land anytime without an appointment.
+Simply enter any of the GPS Coordinates (Provided in all of our listings) in your favorite maps software to find it.
+I recently found a good app called “Easy GPS” it allows you to drop pins and see your exact coordinates so you can walk the property lines.

 No, but they sure do a lot of marketing to make you think so.
 Real estate agents tend to market land for what it might be worth if the right buyer comes along some day.
 We market land for a quick sale excluding their fees to get the end user the best price.